New 'cycle infrastructure' has been created on Harlow Moor Road,

 alternative.
 This is not one of those places.
 There's over a metre's

-or protected habitat.
+protected habitat.
 There's no reason why a cycle path couldn't be built

 there.
-Compromises may well be necessary in many locations,
+Compromises may well be necessary in many locations, but here

-carriageway.
-It should be physically protected from vehicles, and
+It should be physically protected from vehicles, and have the same